 The Ponto sound processors convert sound into vibrations which are transmitted via the abutment and implant through the skull bone directly to the cochlea.
-For patients using the device prior to or instead of implant surgery, the vibrations are transmitted via the connector plate on a softband or headband.
+For patients using the device prior to or instead of implant surgery, the vibrations are transmitted via the connector plate on a testband, headband or softband.